Murder of Chester Poage: Elijah Page

 Page was executed by lethal injection at South Dakota State Penitentiary in Sioux Falls on July 11, 2007.
-He was the first person executed in South Dakota in over sixty years, and the first person executed in South Dakota since the state reinstated capital punishment in 1979.
-At the age of 25, Page is also the youngest person executed in South Dakota in the modern era, and no one younger than him has been executed in the United States since his execution.
-His last meal was steak, jalapeño peppers, onion rings, a salad, and ice cream.
-He had no final statement.
+He was the first person executed in South Dakota since 1947 and the first person executed in South Dakota since the state reinstated capital punishment in 1979.
+At the age of 25, Page is also the youngest person executed in South Dakota in the modern era.
+No one younger than him has been executed in the United States since his execution.
+Page's last meal was steak, jalapeño peppers, onion rings, a salad, and ice cream.
+Asked if he had any last words, Page said he did not.